in a sea of green these yellow flowers stand tall and sure pop! thanks for the fast delivery!

 The black eye Susan is part of the elite sunflower family and carries many of its original characteristics.
 The bright yellow petals and dark centers are the first noticeable similarities.
 It is that center that prompted its name.

-The most common name for this plant is black-eyed Susan, but it is also known around the world as:
+The most common name for this plant is black-eyed Susan, but also known around the world as:

 English bull’s eye